sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/python.rst

 ========================

 They are usually grouped in a category called *control flow*.
-It is usually better to avoid them as they are not as afficient as the matrix operation are much faster and optimized.
+It is usually better to avoid them as they are not as efficient as the matrix operation are much faster and optimized.

 If